heholek/edgex-objectbox/README.md

 #### ObjectBox

 To use ObjectBox as the persistance provider, you need the ObjectBox binary library (.so, .dylib, .dll depending on your platform).
-In the [ObjectBox C repository](https://github.com/objectbox/objectbox-c), you should find a download.sh script you can run to install the library.

 For Linux and macOS, install the library using the download.sh script:
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/objectbox/objectbox-c/master/download.sh)

 ```

+Alternatively, in the [ObjectBox C repository](https://github.com/objectbox/objectbox-c), you should find a download.sh script you can run to install the library.

 #### pkg-config
 `go get github.com/rjeczalik/pkgconfig/cmd/pkg-config`